Robert Keayne: Divorce in colony

+However, in a letter dated London 18 March 1646/7, Benjamin Keayne writes to Thomas Dudley: Honored Sir, That you and myself are made sorry by your daughter's enormous and continued crimes, is the greatest cause of grief that ever befell me".
+He added: "I do plainly declare my resolution never again to live with her as a husband.
+What maintenance yourself expects I know not.
+This I know (to my cost and danger) she has unwived herself and how she or you can expect a wife's maintenance is to me a wonder...".
+Mr and Mrs Benjamin Keayne divorced in 1647.

+Death

-Keayne died in 1656 and is buried in the King's Chapel Burying Ground where a plaque has been affixed to his brick burial vault.
+Robert Keayne died in 1656 and is buried in the King's Chapel Burying Ground where a plaque has been affixed to his brick burial vault.
 Another memorial plaque, placed in 1925, honors Keayne in downtown Boston, on the corner of State and Washington Streets.
 Each year on the first Monday in June the Ancient and Honorable Artillery Company leads a procession to the gravesite, laying a wreath in Keayne's memory.